awproksel/leadership-readme/readme.md

 #### I want you to grow

 I expect the team to have a passion for learning and growing and I will do my best to challenge and entice you to learn new and exciting things.

+#### I want your feedback

+"Feedback is a gift"

+#### ISMs!

+Quicken Loans has a fantastic culture and codified some of that culture in the [ISMs](https://dev-qlpr.pantheonsite.io/fast-facts/#isms).
+These ideals get to the guts of what it means to be a team member.
+Read them, use them, live them.